Table Of Contents

 5. Datadog

-In addition, you can monitor synthetics, security, and real users in real-time.
-You can also set up alerts using its incident management tool to tell when your cloud environments aren’t functioning correctly.
+In addition, you can monitor synthetics, security, and real users in real time.
+You can also set up alerts using its incident management tool to determine when your cloud environments aren’t functioning correctly.

 6. Redgate

-For those who do not need a comprehensive tool, but need performance, availability, and security capabilities for their database, Redgate can help.
-Redgate is compelling for DevOps teams that use .NET, Azure, and SQL Server environments.
+Redgate can help those who do not need a comprehensive tool but need performance, availability, and security capabilities for their database.
+It is compelling for DevOps teams that use .NET, Azure, and SQL Server environments.
 You can use Redgate in the cloud or on-premises.

 With Regate, your engineering team can run realistic database tests, monitor entire databases, and quickly secure sensitive data.